 Basin-scale evaluation is reliant on data collected from Selected Areas.
 There is considerable expertise within Selected Areas in relation to vegetation responses to water.
-We propose to work collaboratively with Selected Areas to share ideas and approaches.
+We have been working and will continue to work collaboratively with Selected Areas to share ideas and approaches.
 At a minimum, an annual workshop will be held to progress areas of mutual interest to the Basin and Selected Area evaluation.
-This will initially include progression of the development of conceptual models of wetland vegetation responses to inundation, within a framework of hydrological predictability.
-Subsequent workshops may address functional traits for use in predictive modelling.
+This initially included a review of conceptual models of wetland vegetation responses to inundation, within a framework of hydrological predictability and has subsequently included discussions on functional traits that were subsequently used in the year 1 reporting.